jha-shubham01/todo/README.md

 4. Install all the packages (pip install -r requirements.txt)
 5. Navigate inside the project (cd backend)
 6. Migrate (python manage.py migrate)
-7. Create a super user (python manage.py createsuperuser) <br />
+7. Create a superuser (python manage.py createsuperuser) <br />
-   Fill in all the details on the terminal to create the super user
+   Fill in all the details on the terminal to create the superuser
 8. Run the backend server (python manage.py runserver)

 ### Frontend